Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks: Proposed Semi-Blind KAKF Receiver

 \subsection{Identifiability Analysis and Computational Complexity}

 The necessary condition on the identifiability of the proposed KAKF receiver is linked to the linear filtering step in (\ref{EQ:Y noise}).
 It requires that the designed matrix $\boldsymbol{\Psi}$ to be full row-rank, implying that $K \geq P$.
 This condition establishes a lower-bound on the number of transmission blocks necessary for the proposed receiver to jointly estimate the channels and data symbols of all the users.
 This indicates that the required number of transmission blocks scales with $L$, $N$ and $U$ at least linearly, as $P = NLU$.
-Note that the computational complexity in both stages (Algorithms 1 and 2) of the proposed KAKF receiver is dominated by the truncated SVD applied to solve the Khatri-Rao and Kronecker factorization problems in (\ref{EQ: OPT_KRF}) and (\ref{EQ:Cost Func KrD}), respectively.
-Since the KF stage consists of a truncated SVD step, it has complexity $\mathcal{O}(PTM)$.
-On the other hand, the KRF stage requires the computation of $P$ truncated SVD steps, which has a complexity $\mathcal{O}\left(P^{2}TMI\right)$.
-It is worth noting that in the KRF stage the $P$ factors of the Khatri-Rao product can be estimated independently.
-Hence, the processing delay can be controlled by executing the $P$ estimation steps in parallel processors at the BS, if such an architecture is available.
+Note that the computational complexity in both stages (Algorithms 1 and 2) of the proposed KAKF receiver is dominated by the truncated \ac{SVD}. \gilm{This truncated \ac{SVD} can be efficiently obtained from partial QR factorization schemes \cite{Halko2011}.
+The total complexity of KAKF receiver is given by $\mathcal{O}(PTM) + P\mathcal{O}(TMI)$, since the \ac{KF} stage involves a single rank-$1$ approximation step, while the \ac{KRF} one has $P$ rank-$1$ approximation steps.} \gild{It is worth noting that in the \ac{KRF} stage the $P$ factors of the Khatri-Rao product can be estimated independently.
+Hence, the processing delay can be controlled by executing the $P$ estimation steps \gf{in parallel processors at the \ac{BS}.}} \gild{The pilot-assisted method \cite{Alexander_SAM2020}, used as benchmark, is an iterative solution where the computational complexity is dominated by the pseudo-inverse calculation such that the total complexity is $I_{\max}\mathcal{O}(2N^3 + 4N^2K(L+M) - NK(L+M))$.}